tdiprima/ML-Python-Projects/FrozenLake/Python FrozenLake Examples Broken.md

 ## Python FrozenLake Examples Broken

-none of the examples seem to work for the python ai `gym` FrozenLake environment.
+None of the examples seem to work for the python ai `gym` FrozenLake environment.
 Is it deprecated or broken?

 I'm sorry to hear that the examples you tried for the Python AI `gym` FrozenLake environment didn't work.
 The OpenAI `gym` environments are frequently updated, so it's possible that the examples you found are no longer compatible with the latest version of the FrozenLake environment.